DoorDash Peak Hours 2026: Best Times to Dash Explained

 Should I DoorDash in the rain?

 Absolutely.
 Bad weather is the single most profitable DoorDash condition.
-Rain, snow, and cold snaps trigger Peak Pay bonuses of $2-$8 per order while cutting driver competition in half.
-A 4-hour shift during a storm can pay $40-$60 per hour - the highest rate most drivers ever see on DoorDash.
+Rain, snow, and cold snaps trigger Peak Pay bonuses of $2-$8 per order while cutting driver competition.
+A 4-hour shift during a storm can pay $40-$60 per hour.

 How many hours should I DoorDash per week to earn $1000?